ostelco/ostelco-ios-client/README.md

   - open auth0 webview
     a.
 User logs in using google account
       a.
 User logs in successfully
-        - Fetch access token from auth0 credentials and store it in A0SimpleKeychain
+        - Fetch access token and refresh token from auth0 credentials and store it in A0SimpleKeychain
-        - Set login status to true using UserDefaults
         - set root view to TabBarController
       b.
 TODO: Define each error case that can happen and decide what do show the user on each individual case to give the user a good feedback on why the login process failed
     b.
 User cancels auth0 webview flow